mskkumudesh/first-semester-project/README.md

 # first-semester-project
-This is my first semester final project
+This is my first semester  project